Rotation numbers of perturbations of smooth dynamics: Definitions and statement of results

-induced on the tangent projective bundle $T\PP V=\cup_{v\in \PP V}T_v{\PP V_x}$ where $x\in X$ is the base point on which $v$ projects.
-It is quite easy to check that the cocycle $T \PP\cA$ restricted to each compact set $ \PP E_i$ of $ \PP V$ admits a hyperbolic decomposition if and only if $E_i$ has dimension $1$.
-In general, when the non-wandering set of $T$ is not $X$, domination of all indices could be seen as projective hyperbolicity and a strong transversality condition.} \item[(b)] The projective cocycle $\PP\cA$ is structurally $C^r$-stable, \item[(c)] The cocycle $\cA$ has $C^r$-robustly no elliptic point. \end{itemize} \cref{c.complexdominationdichotconje} implies that if the base transformation $T$ is a basic hyperbolic homeomorphism, then we have the equivalence $(a)\Leftrightarrow (c).$ In \cref{s.restofproofs}, using standard tools we obtain: \begin{proposition} For all $r\geq 0$ we have the implications $(a)\Rightarrow (b)\Rightarrow (c).$ \end{proposition} We also show in \cref{s.abcequivalence} the following converse implications: if $r=0$ then $(a)\Leftarrow (b)$ and if moreover $T$ is a basic hyperbolic homeomorphism then $(a)\Leftarrow (c)$.
-The real difficulty starts with higher regularity. \begin{conjecture}{\bf (Stability):} For all $r\geq 0$ we have the equivalence $(a)\Leftrightarrow (b).$ \end{conjecture} We make a tiny step towards \cref{c.ba} using properties of rotation numbers:
+In general, when the non-wandering set of $T$ is not necessarily $X$, domination of all indices could be seen as projective hyperbolicity and a strong transversality condition.} \item[(b)] The projective cocycle $\PP\cA$ is structurally $C^r$-stable, \item[(c)] The cocycle $\cA$ has $C^r$-robustly no elliptic point. \end{itemize} \cref{c.complexdominationdichotconje} implies that if the base homeomorphism $T$ is a factor of a transitive SFT, then we have the equivalence $(a)\Leftrightarrow (c).$ In \cref{s.restofproofs}, using standard tools we obtain: \begin{proposition} For each $r\geq 0$ we have the implications $(a)\Rightarrow (b)\Rightarrow (c).$ \end{proposition} We also show in \cref{s.abcequivalence} the following converse implications: if $r=0$ then $(a)\Leftarrow (b)$ and if moreover $T$ is a factor of a transitive SFT, then $(a)\Leftarrow (c)$.
+The real difficulty starts with higher regularity. \begin{conjecture}{\bf (Stability):} For each $r\geq 0$ we have the equivalence $(a)\Leftrightarrow (b).$ \end{conjecture} We make a little step towards \cref{c.ba} using properties of rotation numbers:

-\begin{theorem} Let $\cA$ be a linear cocycle such that: \begin{itemize} \item it fibers over a homeomorphism $T$ admitting a measure of total support, \item the bundles of its finest dominated splitting have dimensions $\leq 2$, \item $\cA$ preserves some continuous orientation on each of the $2$-dimensional bundles of that splitting. \end{itemize} Then we have the equivalence $(a)\Leftrightarrow (b)$, that is, $\PP\cA$ is structurally $C^r$-stable if and only if it has dominated splittings of all indices. \end{theorem}
+\begin{theorem} Let $\cA$ be a linear cocycle such that: \begin{itemize} \item it fibers over a homeomorphism $T$ admitting a finite invariant measure of total support, \item the bundles of its finest dominated splitting have all dimension $\leq 2$, \item $\cA$ preserves some continuous orientation on each of the $2$-dimensional bundles of that splitting. \end{itemize} Then we have the equivalence $(a)\Leftrightarrow (b)$, that is, $\PP\cA$ is structurally $C^r$-stable if and only if it has dominated splittings of all indices. \end{theorem}

 \begin{remark} It seems to us that a lot of the difficulties of the conjectures are already contained in the case of $\SL^{\pm}(2,\RR)$-cocycles, where $\SL^{\pm}(2,\RR)$ is the set of real matrices of determinant $\pm 1$.
 This should be the next problem to focus on, before tackling higher dimensions. \end{remark}